ForeSureAnalytics/foresure-blog/src/content/blog/first-post.md

 ---
 title: "Why Most Inventory Reports Fail Small Biz Owners"
-pubDate: 2025-07-07
+pubDate: "2025-07-10"
-description: "Learn how to fix outdated inventory reports and start making decisions with confidence."
+description: "An introduction to the challenges of outdated inventory reporting."
-author: "Douglas Davis"
-tags: ["forecasting", "ops", "reporting"]
 ---

-**Inventory reports aren’t just boring—they're broken.**
+**Inventory reports aren’t just broken—they’re hidden liabilities.**

-Here's why most businesses are flying blind—and what to do instead.
+Here’s why the typical spreadsheet approach fails and how you can start fixing it today.